 The National Health Service (NHS) routinely offers breast screening every 3 years to all UK women aged 50-70.
 In 2012, an independent panel concluded that, while routine breast screening at ages 50-70 confers significant benefit to UK women, the advantages and disadvantages of starting breast screening at younger or older ages were uncertain (read report).

-In the participating screening centres groups of women (clusters) are allocated at random, like tossing a coin, either for the whole group to be invited for screening, or for the whole group not to be invited.
-A typical cluster might involve a few dozen or a few hundred women who live near each other aged 47-49 or aged 71-73.
-All women in each cluster who are randomly allocated not to be invited, also join the trial as controls.
+In the participating screening centres groups of women (clusters) have been allocated at random, like tossing a coin, either for only the younger members of the whole group to be sent an additional screening invitation, or for only the older members of the whole group to be sent an additional screening invitation.
+A typical cluster might include a few dozen or a few hundred women who live near each other aged 47-49 or aged 71-73.
+All women in these age ranges in the cluster who are randomly allocated not to be invited, also join the trial as controls.
 For each separate age range the study will compare, over the next decade or so, what happens to women in the clusters invited for screening and in the clusters not invited.

-This trial is embedded within the routines of the NHS breast screening programme in England, which currently uses two-view digital mammography.
-Other than randomisation, all aspects of screening will be conducted exactly as normal in the breast screening programme, following its routine procedures.
+This trial was embedded within the routines of the NHS breast screening programme in England, which currently uses two-view digital mammography.
+Other than randomisation, all aspects of screening was conducted exactly as normal in the breast screening programme, following its routine procedures.

 FREQUENTLY ASKED QUESTIONS

 Who is organising the trial and who is paying for it?